Profit and Loss Statement: What is it, Template & Analysis

 Income Tax Expense $10,000.00

-We read profit and loss statements top to bottom, so we’ll go through this one line by line.
+Profit and loss statements should be read top to bottom—so we’ll go through this one line by line, starting at the first.

 Cost of goods sold